 Card operated washers and dryers and coin operated vending machines can be found in each building.
 Report any malfunctions to your front desk immediately.
 Desk staff will notify the appropriate vender to correct the problem.
 The vending company will provide any refunds due.

 The post office does not deliver mail to the residence halls.
 To receive mail, you must rent a post office box at the university post office located at the north end of campus or rent a mailbox through a private vender.
 Each front desk receives packages for residents delivered by UPS and Federal Express, however some restrictions may apply.
 The front desks are not able to accept any personal items for residents and therefore, residents are not allowed to leave personal items at the desks.

 If you know of any damages or needed repairs, fill out a service request at the front desk.
 Being as specific and complete as possible can speed up the maintenance process.
 Problems with locks, keys, or doors must be reported immediately to protect your security as well as that of others in the community.

 Cleaning of the bathrooms, showers, and other public areas is checked regularly by the RA/CA. However, if you find conditions unsatisfactory, please fill out a service request at the front desk stating

 your concerns.
-Argenta, Canada and White Pine Residence Hall residents have private bathrooms; the residents are responsible for cleaning them.
+Argenta, Canada, Nevada LLC, and White Pine Residence Hall residents have private bathrooms; the residents are responsible for cleaning them.
 These bathrooms may be checked by staff for cleanliness.